 For stock market investors, investing in Bitcoin indirectly through a listed security such as an ETF, ETP, or trust may be suitable for those looking at taking a passive position.
 Active traders might find the limited trading hours and potential lack of volume a limiting factor that could hinder their trading.
 Overall, using listed securities that invest, track, or hold Bitcoin can be a viable alternative to diversify away from the risks of margin trading or safeguarding private keys when buying the underlying.

-Stockbrokers that offer trading Bitcoin-related securities
+Stock brokers that offer Bitcoin-related securities and/or futures trading

 Industry Developments for Bitcoin-related Securities